drfuzzi/INF2009_ProfilingEdge/README.md

 ### 6.2 `cProfile`

 cProfile gives function-level CPU breakdown.
-It does not show memory; it shows where time is spent.
+It runs a deterministic software profiler that counts every single function call and its precise execution time, giving you a detailed breakdown of the internal Python logic.
+Unlike hardware-based tools, it allows you to save these metrics to a file and interactively sort them to find exactly which line of code, rather than just which hardware resource that cause the delay.

 ```bash
 python -m cProfile sample_img.py